mismosmi/next-mini18n/README.md

 * You get type errors when removing or renaming translations that are used somewhere

 ## Examples
 Well, take a look in the examples-folder.
-There's one with NextJS and one with Remix.run
+There's one with NextJS and one with remix.run